aslamhus/fileselect/README.md

 # @aslamhus/fileselect

-A simple library for selecting, reading, and creating previews of files.
-FileSelect can generate previews for pdfs and images (including HEIC).
+A library for selecting, reading, and creating previews of files.
+FileSelect can generate previews for pdfs, audio files, video and images (including HEIC).

 Github repo: [https://github.com/aslamhus/fileselect](https://github.com/aslamhus/fileselect)

 ## Dependencies

-This package depends on the [Alex Corvi's Heic2any](https://alexcorvi.github.io/heic2any/) and [PDF.js](https://github.com/mozilla/pdf.js) to generate blobs for Heic files and Pdfs.
+This package depends on [Alex Corvi's Heic2any](https://alexcorvi.github.io/heic2any/) and [PDF.js](https://github.com/mozilla/pdf.js) to generate previews for Heic files and Pdfs.

 ## Installation